How to Qualify B2B Leads

 • What is the main issue that you want to solve?
 What would be most important to fix?

-• Who would be involved in deciding the purchase of the product or service we offer?
+• Who would decide the purchase of the product or service we offer?

 • Where do you think our product or service would make the largest difference?
 And who would use it?